Merlin-Taylor/node-pack-zip/README.md

+# DEPRECATED

+This repository is no longer maintained.
+I now use the Terraform [archive_file data source](https://www.terraform.io/docs/providers/archive/d/archive_file.html) to package Node.JS applications for deployment to AWS Lambda.

+# Description

 This package creates a .zip file containing your package and its dependencies.

 It is designed to help you deploy NPM packages to AWS Lambda.